HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 Making Your Decision

-Choosing an HRMS for your Singapore SME ultimately comes down to three factors: headcount, complexity, and budget.
+Choosing an HRMS for your Singapore SME comes down to three factors: headcount, complexity, and budget.

 - Under 20 employees, simple payroll: HReasily or Talenox.
 Low cost, fast setup, PSG-supported.

-- 20–80 employees, shift work or claims-heavy: QuickHR or Payboy.
+- 20 to 80 employees, shift work or claims-heavy: QuickHR or Payboy.
 More features, still affordable.

 - 80+ employees, scaling regionally: Employment Hero or a custom solution.
 Greater flexibility and richer analytics.

-Whichever route you choose, take advantage of the PSG grant — there's no reason to pay full price when the government is actively subsidising your digital transformation.
+Whatever you choose, take advantage of the PSG grant — there's genuinely no reason to pay full price when the government is actively subsidising your digital transformation.
 And don't treat HRMS adoption in isolation.
 It's one piece of a larger technology strategy that includes using AI to save time across your operations and building the right digital infrastructure for growth.

 Sources